 Tenure: 3 November 2019 - 30 June 2021

-Trophies: 6 (Bundesliga, DFB Cup, UEFA Champions League, DFL Supercup, UEFA Super Cup, FIFA Club World Cup)
+Trophies: 7 (Bundesliga x 2, DFB Cup, UEFA Champions League, DFL Supercup, UEFA Super Cup, FIFA Club World Cup)

 Flick could well rank as the most successful coach in Bayern’s over 120-year history.
-With three games left to go before he steps down and is replaced by Nagelsmann, he averages a trophy almost every 14 matches and boasts the best winning ratio (81.9 per cent) of anyone to oversee more than five fixtures in a tenure.
+Averaging a trophy almost every 14 matches and boasting the best winning ratio (81.9 per cent) of anyone to oversee more than five fixtures in a tenure, it's easy to see why.
 Initially appointed on an interim basis, Flick became only the second person to lead Bayern to the treble of Bundesliga, DFB Cup and UEFA Champions League, plus another three honours in less than 12 months in charge

 Watch: Hansi Flick's final chapter

 Tenure: 1 July 2018 - 3 November 2019

 Kovac was the man appointed to follow the fourth (and in theory final) Heynckes spell in charge.
 Fresh from beating Bayern in the DFB Cup final with Eintracht Frankfurt, he guided the Munich club to a domestic double in his only full season.
 A heavy 5-1 defeat away at his former side spelled the end for the former Croatia manager.

 Tenures: 9 October 2017 - 30 June 2018; 1 July 2011 - 30 June 2013; 27 April 2009 - 30 June 2009; 1 July 1987 - 8 October 1991